liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/03-adding-third-party-libraries-to-a-module.markdown

 **Note**: The `compileInclude` configuration does not download transitive [optional dependencies](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html).
-If your module requires such artifacts, add them as `compileInclude` dependencies.
+If your module requires such artifacts, add them as you would another third party library.

 $$$

++$$$

+**Note:** If the library you've added as a dependency in your `build.gradle` file has transitive dependencies, you can reference them in an `-includeresource:` instruction (see how it's used in the Maven section next) by name without having to add them explicitly to the list of dependencies.

+$$$

-### Embedding Libraries Using Maven or Ivy [](id=embedding-libraries-using-maven-or-ivy)
+### Embedding a Library Using Maven or Ivy [](id=embedding-libraries-using-maven-or-ivy)

 To embed a library in your module using Maven or Ivy, follow these steps: